kellystoyles68/Combined_QAP3/README.md

 # Combined_QAP3
-Thiis is a combined project for Full Stack and Database
+This is a combined project for Full Stack and Database